sandrasocial/selfie-ai-platform/ADMIN_SYSTEM_COMPLETE.md

 -- Enable RLS
 ALTER TABLE public.user_profiles ENABLE ROW LEVEL SECURITY;

--- Create policies
+-- Create policies (drop first if exists, then create) DROP POLICY IF EXISTS "Service role full access on user_profiles" ON public.user_profiles;
-CREATE POLICY IF NOT EXISTS "Service role full access on user_profiles" ON public.user_profiles FOR ALL USING (true) WITH CHECK (true);
+CREATE POLICY "Service role full access on user_profiles" ON public.user_profiles FOR ALL USING (true) WITH CHECK (true);

+DROP POLICY IF EXISTS "Users can read own profile" ON public.user_profiles;
-CREATE POLICY IF NOT EXISTS "Users can read own profile" ON public.user_profiles FOR SELECT USING (auth.uid() = user_id);
+CREATE POLICY "Users can read own profile" ON public.user_profiles FOR SELECT USING (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Users can update own profile" ON public.user_profiles;
-CREATE POLICY IF NOT EXISTS "Users can update own profile" ON public.user_profiles FOR UPDATE USING (auth.uid() = user_id) WITH CHECK (auth.uid() = user_id);
+CREATE POLICY "Users can update own profile" ON public.user_profiles FOR UPDATE USING (auth.uid() = user_id) WITH CHECK (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Admins can read all profiles" ON public.user_profiles;
-CREATE POLICY IF NOT EXISTS "Admins can read all profiles" ON public.user_profiles FOR SELECT USING (
+CREATE POLICY "Admins can read all profiles" ON public.user_profiles FOR SELECT USING (
     EXISTS (
       SELECT 1 FROM public.user_profiles